Links

 Criteria

-Criteria in Ethica is a conditional expression, or a formula, which instructs Ethica whether an action has to happen or not.
-Ethica allows adding a Criteria to the following elements:
+Criteria in Avicenna is a conditional expressions, or a formula, which instructs Avicenna whether an action has to happen or not.
+Avicenna allows adding a criteria to the following elements:

-Other Activities can also contain a Criteria.
-In this case, Ethica evaluates the Criteria periodically.
-For those participants that the Criteria is evaluated as True and as long as it remains True, the Activity can be prompted to that participant per its Triggering Logics specification.
-For those participants that the Activity Criteria is evaluated as False and as long as it remains False, the Activity will not be prompted regardless of its Triggering Logics.
+Other Activities can also contain a criteria.
+In this case, Avicenna evaluates the criteria periodically.
+For those participants that the criteria is evaluated as True and as long as it remains True, the Activity can be prompted to that participant per its Triggering Logics specification.
+For those participants that the Activity criteria is evaluated as False and as long as it remains False, the Activity will not be prompted regardless of its Triggering Logics.

-For Survey Sections, and similarly, for Survey Questions, Ethica shows or skips a given section or question depending on whether its Criteria is evaluated as True or False.
+For Survey Sections, and similarly, for Survey Questions, Avicenna shows or skips a given section or question depending on whether its criteria is evaluated as True or False.

-By default, the Criteria for the components mentioned above is set to empty.
-In Ethica an empty Criteria means True.
+By default, the Criteria field for the components mentioned above is set to empty.
+In Avicenna an empty Criteria means True.
 Therefore, these components are active by default.
-If a Criteria is not empty, but it's invalid due to a syntax error, Ethica evaluates it to False.
+If a Criteria is not empty, but it's invalid due to a syntax error, Avicenna evaluates it to False.

-Note: While any Activity and any Triggering Logics may have a Criteria, only Survey Questions can be used to construct a Criteria.
-For example, you can have a Criteria that evaluates the response to a given Survey Question, but you cannot have a Criteria that evaluates a certain value in a cognitive task.
+While any Activity and any Triggering Logics may have a criteria, only Survey Questions can be used to construct a criteria.
+For example, you can have a criteria that evaluates the response to a given Survey Question, but you cannot have a criteria that evaluates a certain value in a cognitive task.

 Syntax

-Criteria in Ethica is very similar to conditional expressions in any other programming language.
-It is a set of one or more conditions, which are connected using a logical connective, i.e., AND, OR, or NOT, and may be grouped using parentheses.
-If the expression is properly constructed, it will always evaluate as True or False.
-The following line shows a sample Criteria:
+Criteria is a set of one or more conditions, which are connected using a logical connective, i.e., AND, OR, or NOT, and may be grouped using parentheses.
+Conditions can include both positive and negative values.
+If the expression is properly constructed, the evaluation results in a Boolean value.

 Q58_31 == 0 AND Q58_20 > Q58_27